SoftwareDefinedBuildings/XBOS/README.md

 Install [Meteorite](http://atmospherejs.com/docs/installing).

-To install all the dependencies and run the app,
+To install all the dependencies and run the app:

 ```
 cd openbas